Flower67/Project1_MonteCrypto/README.md

 ![Optimum Portfolio](/Images/Optimal_portfolio.png)

-We were surprised to see that while Crypto currency had the best historical returns, it didn't compose a large portion of the ideal portfolio.
+We were surprised to see that while Cryptocurrency had the best historical returns, it didn't compose a large portion of the optimal portfolio.
 We attributed this to the fact that crypto was high return, but it was also high risk and showed significant volatility.
+We were also surprised to see items we considered low return, such as Soybeans, to be such a large holding in the optimal portfolio post-COVID.
+After researching soybean performance, we realized this occurred because of certain weather and international impacts which caused soybean prices to rise significantly in the post-COVID time period.